simakma5/obsidian-vault/Obsidian Vault/2N/3.2/HIPSU-9688 (Schindler emulator).md

 - [x] Invoking function ID 10 (Set zone access) should log the *Not implemented* error in the terminal rather than *Unknown telegram type*.
 - [x] Unimplemented (from chapter 9 of the specification): Maximum time without data activity by the third-party system results in idle timeout, i.e. PORT Technology closes the TCP connection and waits for a recovery from the third-party system.
 - [x] Data import using text files has not been implemented.

 ## Function ID 06 (Change/insert person with NACK) related issues

 - [x] The emulator doesn't send an ACK message after successful reception.
-- [x] The user-updated info log message in the terminal contains an uninterpreted format specifier `%d`, i.e. `Updated user ... (users in DB: %d)`.
+- [x] The user-updated info log message in the terminal contains an uninterpreted format specifier `%d`, i.e. `Updated user … (users in DB: %d)`.
 - [x] The following badge number property is not implemented in the emulator.
 The client can't even pass `ignore` as badge number 1 because it is implemented to accept hexadecimal numbers without exception.

 > If badge number 1 contains the text "ignore" (without quotation marks), the badges are not imported at all.
 For example, the assigned badge remains assigned without any change.

 - [ ] The functionality with putting "ignore" as badge number 1 works fine with updating existing users but when creating a new user, badge number 1 will just be set to "ignore" and badge numbers 2 and 3 are imported as well.
 - [ ] The following entry/exit date property is not implemented:

->The person is only inserted if the current date/time is between the entry date and the exit date.
+> The person is only inserted if the current date/time is between the entry date and the exit date.
 If the exit date is before the current date, the person is deleted.

 ## NACK messages-related issues